chonkie-inc/chonkie-ts/README.md

-# chonkiet
+# Chonkie
-Typescript Bindings for Chonkie
+No Nonsense Chunking Library